 Pritha: I am Pritha Dutt, Director and Board Member at Empower Pragati.
 I oversee the Human Resources, Training, Marketing and Project Design functions.

 Mohtashim: I am Mohtashim Khan, Assistant Vice President of Empower Pragati.
 I am responsible for the government vertical.

 Mrinal: I am Mrinal Kant.
 As Assistant Vice President of Empower Pragati, I launched a new vertical focusing on courses that are self-funded by students.

 To start, could you briefly introduce Empower Pragati?

 Pritha: We are a social enterprise focused on vocational skill training.
 Our mission is to “transform lives, skill India.”
 We provide young people from disadvantaged backgrounds with skill training and then support them to find secure employment or start their own business.

-Mohtashim: From the enrolment stage itself, we make sure that candidates are serious about employment after their training.
-These students are provided ongoing counselling, training, and, in several projects, hostel facilities during the training period – all free of cost.
+Mohtashim: From the enrollment stage itself, we make sure that candidates are serious about employment after their training.
+These students are provided ongoing counseling, training, and, in several projects, hostel facilities during the training period – all free of cost.
 In the end, they are certified by the relevant industry-led Sector Skills Council and offered options in entry-level jobs.
 Alumni can also call our tele-counsellors for further support.
 Our goal is for them to stay on the job for at least half a year.